 Design this in a way that works for your family.
 Some moms I know write the name of the family members beside the activity.
 If the kids are too young to read, you can consider using pictures.
 Take pictures of the children carrying out the procedures, print them out, and post them on a chart in the order you want them done.
 You will be very surprised at how young children thrive on using these charts.
 Some moms I know make a routine chart per child.
 What does your family need?

 Some bullets have a routine in and of themselves.
 Teach these individual min-routines to your children.
 If so, focus on one section of the routine per week.
-For example, you may write morning routine on the chart.
+For example, you may write morning routine on a chart.
 This could include: make your bed, get dressed, brush your teeth, brush your hair, and wipe down the sink.

 Another example is a homeschooling schedule or routine.
 Our family homeschools.
 I will not overwhelm our Daily Routines Chart with the details of our homeschooling.
 I keep a separate schedule for homeschooling.